alisa0301/dropbox-tests/README.md

 `mvn clean test`

-* all Selenide properties are available, for example if you want to execute tests on Firefox (Chrome is by default):
+* all Selenide properties are available, for example if you want to execute tests on Firefox (Chrome is by default) run:

 `mvn clean test -Dselenide.browser=firefox`